 On a very broad scale, this Plan is intended to accommodate a wide range of development types and scales that contribute to economic development for the County.
-It is also intended to accommodate a significant-moderate amount of population growth, in order to ease development pressures on the County rural area.
+It is also intended to accommodate a moderate amount of population growth.
 Given the existing mix and character of uses already in the SMF area, addressing land use compatibility will be a major requirement of specific development proposals in the future.